jkilpatr/Browbeat-ML/README.md

 Python scripts for Openstack performance machine learning.

-Right now data is pulled out of Elasticsearch formatted, then put through a off the shell combined Linear/DNN model.
+Right now data is pulled out of Elasticsearch formatted, then put through a off the shelf combined Linear/DNN model.
 The resulting accuracy is about 76% but considering that I can vastly reduce the amount of training/neurons and get the same result my conclusion is that I need to get more training vectors into the model.